 Foundation & Slab Piers

-At Foundation Specialties, all of our foundation repair products are researched & designed at our company headquarters, Supportworks, located in both Omaha, Nebraska and Seymour, Connecticut.
+At Foundation Specialties LLC, all of our foundation repair products are researched & designed at our company headquarters, Supportworks, located in both Omaha, Nebraska and Seymour, Connecticut.
 Our foundation repair network contains over 100 foundation repair contractors utilizing the same exact products in home's throughout North America and Canada.

 We are part of Supportworks foundation repair contractor network, spanning over 100 foundation repair companies throughout North America and Canada.
 Supportworks is a unique manufacturer that provides an in-house staff of both geo-technical and structural engineers.
 These engineers focus on premium product quality and design; while, also providing the design intellect for our foundation repair services product design and quality.

 Unsure if your foundation cracks are dangerous?
 Are your foundation walls beginning to bow?
-Foundation Specialties, is here to help!
+Foundation Specialties LLC, is here to help!
 Contact us today to schedule a free foundation repair estimate in your Arkansas home.
 One of our foundation specialists will visit your home for an on-site inspection; helping you learn what caused your foundation problem and what options are best for repairing your home's specific problem.
 To prevent any future foundation problems schedule your free foundation repair quote, call or e-mail us today!

 The existing expansion joint between the driveway and garage is fully compressed.

 Even when the joint appears wide enough at the surface, the concrete may still be in contact underneath.
 This means that when the street expands with heat, your driveway is being pushed into the rest of your home.

 The foundation walls on either side of the garage door are being pushed inwards by the driveway slab.

 This is a sign that when the concrete pavement expanded and lengthened, pushing into the concrete driveway, there was insufficient compression space within the expansion joints.
 The only place for the driveway slab to go was through your garage walls.